 Next we have to define the correctness of an implementation w.r.t. a given specification.
 A simple approach could require that the values of the specification are all and only the values of the implementation.
 However, this is not reasonable for non-strict languages.
+For instance, consider

+'''

-For instance, consider nums'spec n = n : nums'spec (n+1)
+nums'spec n = n : nums'spec (n+1)

+'''

-Since nums'spec does not reduce to a value (its evaluation does not terminate), any other operation (of the same type) that does not reduce to a value would be correct w.r.t. this specification, e.g.:
+Since nums'spec has no value as a result (its evaluation to some value does not terminate), any other operation (of the same type) without a result value would be correct w.r.t. this specification, e.g.:

+'''

 nums n = n : nums n

+'''

 Obviously, this is not intended.
-If we put the specification and the implementation in an identical context (e.g., by applying "take 2" to nums' spec and nums), then we might obtain different results.
+If we put the specification and the implementation in an identical context (e.g., applying "take 2" to nums'spec and nums), then we might obtain different results.
 This motivates the following definition.

 Definition 3 (Equivalence, Correctness).
-Let f_1, f_2 be operations of type $\tau \to \tau'$. f_1 is equivalent to f_2 iff, for any expression $E_1, E_1 \stackrel{}{\to} v$ iff $E_2 \stackrel{}{\to} v$, where v is a value and E_2 is obtained from E_1 by replacing any occurrence of f_1 with f_2 .
-An implementation f is correct w.r.t. a specification f^{spec} iff f and f^{spec} are equivalent when applied to expressions satisfying f^{pre} .
+Let $f_1, f_2$ be operations of type $\tau \to \tau'$ . $f_1$ is equivalent to $f_2$ iff, for any expression $E_1, E_1 \xrightarrow{} v$ iff $E_2 \xrightarrow{} v$ , where v is a value and $E_2$ is obtained from $E_1$ by replacing any occurrence of $f_1$ with $f_2$ .
+An implementation f is correct w.r.t. a specification $f^{spec}$ if f and $f^{spec}$ are equivalent when applied to expressions satisfying $f^{pre}$ .

 The correctness of an implementation w.r.t. a specification imposes an equality of two sets of result values.
-The implementation could produce a value more or less times than the specification in the sense that the same expression has "substantially" distinct derivations to the same value.
-Furthermore, equivalent operations could differ in contexts that do not yield any result.
-For instance, the evaluation of one operation could diverge where an equivalent operation might terminate with a failure or some exception.
+The implementation could produce a value more or less times than the specification in the sense that the same expression has distinct derivations to the same value.
+Furthermore, we do not require that equivalent operations must have the same failure or non-termination behavior.
+For instance, the evaluation of one operation could diverge where an equivalent operation might terminate with a failure or some exception, e.g., due to black hole detection [19], on the same input.

-Intuitively, two operations are equivalent if it is impossible to detect any difference between them in any application context.
-If operations do not produce values or produce some values as well as failures, the consideration of an application context is important.
+Intuitively, two operations are equivalent if it is impossible to detect any difference between them in any context.
+If operations do not produce values or produce some values as well as failures, the consideration of a context is important.
 For instance, consider the following alternative implementation of sorting a list based on an operation idSorted that is the identity on sorted lists:

 '''

-sort' xs = idSorted (perm xs)
+sort' xs = idSorted (permute xs)

 where idSorted [] = []

 idSorted [x] = [x]

 idSorted (x:y:ys) | x<=y = x : idSorted (y:ys)

 '''

-Although this implementation only returns values that are sorted lists, it is not correct w.r.t. the specification sort'spec.
-For instance, consider the operation head that returns the first element of the list.
-Then there is a derivation head (sort' [2,3,1]) $\stackrel{}{ ightarrow}$ head (idSorted [2,3,1])

-$\stackrel{}{\rightarrow}$ head (2 : idSorted [3,1]) $\stackrel{}{\rightarrow}$ 2 whereas "head (sort'spec [2,3,1])" cannot be reduced to 2.
+Although this implementation only returns values that are sorted lists, it is not a correct w.r.t. the specification sort'spec.
+For instance, consider the context operation head that returns the first element of the list.
+Then there is a derivation whereas "head (sort'spec [2,3,1])" cannot be reduced to 2.
 The implementation sort' is incorrect with respect to the specification of sort: if we want to compute the minimum of a list by sorting the list and taking the first element, the previous derivation shows that we obtain an unintended result.